 If a tornado warning is issued, it is important for you to move from your room or apartment to a place of greater safety.
 Please vacate the top floor of halls and apartments and move away from any windows or glass.
 The following locations are designated tornado shelter locations on campus:

 The residence halls are your new home, and as such, should be treated with respect and cleanliness.
 The housekeeping staff regularly cleans hallways, lobbies and lounges in the residence halls.
 They do not clean residents' rooms or restrooms (except Cobb Hall restrooms).
 Nor is it the responsibility of housekeeping to clean unnecessary messes left in the lobbies or hallways.
 If such incidents become a regular problem, and the Residence Life staff is unable to determine the students responsible for said incidents, each resident will be billed a cleaning fee per occurrence.
 In addition, special lobbies (including the TV lobby, courtyard, and kitchens) could be closed for a period of time.
+Students are expected to maintain the cleanliness of their room and failure to do so can result in a violation of the Student Code of Conduct.

 Meals served in the cafeteria include: